AmosOB/AmosOB/README.md

-🐋 I go by Amos Babu and am from Kenya.
-I can effectively manage both the front end and back end of a project because I am a web developer and designer.
-My main programming tools are the Reactjs library and the Laravel framework.
+I'm Amos Babu from Kenya.
+As a web developer and designer, I am able to effectively manage both the front and back ends of a project.
+My primary programming tools are the ReactJS library and the Laravel framework.
-My apparent appreciation for Python's machine language is one of the reasons I wish to continue studying it.
-Because I enjoy making web apps so much, I'm constantly picking up new frameworks.
+One of the reasons I want to continue learning Python is my obvious love for its machine language.
+Because I enjoy developing web applications so much, I'm continuously learning new frameworks.
-Right now, I'm learning Python machine language and web development using Django.
+Currently, I'm learning Python machine language and web development with Django.